 The Big Rapids-based Respiratory Care program is four semesters in length (not including prequalification course work) and leads to an Associate in Applied Science degree.
 The Respiratory Care program enjoys accreditation by the Commission on Accreditation for Respiratory Care (CoARC).
-The National Board for Respiratory Care (NBRC), Inc. is the credentialing agency that provides graduates the method forprofessional certification.
-Course work is offered in two centers; Big Rapids main campus and at our extended campus location in Grand Rapids.
-The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook, 2012-13 Edition) projects the job outlook between 2010 – 2020 to be 28% or faster than average.
+Return soon to this webpage to learn exciting details on our newly developed BS degree completion in Respiratory Care program.

-The Health Management area of CRHA provides an opportunity for the only academic minor available in the College of Health Professions in addition to associate and baccalaureate degree programs.
+The Health Management area of CRHA provides an opportunity for unique academic minors available in the College of Health Professions in addition to associate and baccalaureate degree programs.
 The minor in Health Informatics is a twenty-two credit hour program centered on the management and analysis of health data as a result of increased amounts of medical tests, treatments and procedures.
-The Health Informatics program compliments very well, numerous bachelor’s degree programs in the College of Health Professions.
-The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook, 2012-13 Edition) projects the job outlook between 2010 – 2020 to be 18% or faster than average for all occupations in the United States.
+The Lean Health Care minor is a nineteen credit hour program focused on process improvement of the health care institution.
+The Health Informatics and Lean Health Care programs compliment very well, numerous bachelor’s degree programs in the College of Health Professions.
 The Health Information Technology (HIT) program is five semesters in length and leads to an Associate in Applied Science degree.
 With the advent of ICD-9 coding migrating to ICD-10 coding, the importance of these professionals is surely to rise.
 The Health Information Management (HIM) program is approximately nine semesters in length and leads to a Bachelor in Applied Science degree.
-These programs are accredited by the Commission on Accreditation for Health Informatics and Information Management education (CAHIIM).
 The Health Care Systems Administration (HCSA) is approximately ten semesters in length and leads to a Bachelor in Applied Science degree.
-The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook, 2012-13 Edition) projects the job outlook between 2010 – 2020 to be 21% or faster than average for each of these professionals.

-The newest program in the College of Health Professions is the BS in Public Health degree, launched Fall 2014.
+The newest program in the College of Health Professions is the Master’s in Public Health degree (to accompany a BS in Public Health launched in 2014).
 This option should prove to be of great interest to those seeking to pursue a role in a vast array of employment opportunities.
 Nearly every facet of one’s life is impacted by a public health professional.
 Practitioners in this role incorporate interdisciplinary approaches of epidemiology, biostatistics and numerous health care services.
 Graduates of this program may pursue a career in environmental health, community health, behavioral health, health economics, public policy and occupational health to name a few.
 Ultimately, the goal of public health experts is to improve health and quality of life through the prevention and treatment of disease.
-The U.S. Bureau of Labor Statistics-Occupational Outlook Handbook suggests health educators/community health workers job outlook between 2012 – 2022 is faster than average median pay of $37,500 annually (as of 2012).
-Epidemiologists, as a specialty, average annual pay of $65,270 (as of 2012) and occupational health specialists earn a median annual wage of $66,790 (as of 2012).
-Public health certainly offers many options for those interested.
+Public health certainly offers many options for those interested

 Gregory R. Zimmerman, Ed.D